-23. Are national/local NGOs and international aid organisations equally accepted and trusted by all parties to the conflict?
-Lack of experience and cultural awareness Incompetent organisations taking unnecessar risks which imapets the aid community as a ☐ Yes - all aid organisations are more or less accepted ☐ No - the national/local organisations are more accepted than international ones ☐ No - the international aid organisations are more accepted than the national/local ones ☐ Comments (optional) 27 Ple whole ease use this space to add any additional ease use this space to add any additional omments you would like to make 24.
-Does your organisation actively promote the humanitarian principles of impartiality, independence, and neutrality in its operations? Со mments (optional) 25.
-In your opinion, does an orgpnisation's adherence to the humanitarian principles of impartiality, independence, and neutrality help to enhance the security of aid national aid workers? mments (optional) 26. .
-Please rank the below factors by how much they contribute to insecurity for humanitarian operations in your setting.
-Rank from 1 Qowest, least impact on secure access) to 7 (highest greatest impediment to secure access): acc Lack of independence, impartiality, or neutrality; for example, perceived alignment with one side of the conflict Poorly coordinated response efforts between humanitarian actors Lack of security awareness and training Shortage of security materials and equipment, for instance telecommunications Poor communication and analysis on security issues
+- 23. Are national/local NGOs and international aid organisations equally accepted and trusted by all parties to the conflict? - Yes all aid organisations are more or less accepted - No the national/local organisations are more accepted than international ones - No the international aid organisations are more accepted than the national/local ones - Comments (optional) - 24.
+Does your organisation actively promote the humanitarian principles of impartiality, independence, and neutrality in its operations?

+25. In your opinion, does an orgpnisation's adherence to the humanitarian principles of impartiality, independence, and neutrality help to enhance the security of aid national aid workers?

+- 26. Please rank the below factors by how much they contribute to insecurity for humanitarian operations in your setting.
+Rank from 1 Qowest, least impact on secure access) to 7 (highest greatest impediment to secure access): - Lack of independence, impartiality, or neutrality; for example, perceived alignment with one side of the conflict - Poorly coordinated response efforts between humanitarian actors - □ Lack of security awareness and training - Shortage of security materials and equipment, for instance telecommunications - Poor communication and analysis on security issues